teralad/venom/README.md

         git clone https://github.com/premsvmm/venom.git

-2. Move to the repositry in your terminal
+2. Move to the repository in your terminal

         cd  <Location of the directory file>